CamiloBzt/LibraryVectorMatrix/README.md

 # LibraryVectorMatrix

-This project has some different functions to perform some operations between complex numbers and complex spaces.
+This project has some different functions to perform some operations between complex numbers, vectors and matrix.

 ### Complex Vectors
 - Additions.